Sonsbeek '71: Sonsbeek buiten de perken

 Theme

-The working committee also wants to make visitors aware of the influence that (new) means of communication, such as the telephone and telex machine, have on the perception of space, distances and time.
-So special communication centres were set up in Arnhem, Maastricht, Leiden, Rotterdam, Groningen and Enschede where anyone could use these devices.
+One of the goals of the exhibition was to make visitors aware of the influence of (then new) communication technologies, such as the telephone and the telex machine, on the perception of space, distance and time.
+As a result, special communication centers were set up in Arnhem, Maastricht, Leiden, Rotterdam, Groningen, and Enschede where visitors were given the opportunity to use these devices.
+In the communication center in Park Sonsbeek, a video studio and discussion hall were installed.

 Artists